Sakorona/SDVMods/WeatherIllnesses/README.md

   -`TooColdInside` - Double specifying the max temperature threshold to be too cold inside.
 Default is `8.4` (C).
 Valid Range is -100 to 100, really.

   ### Changelog
+  1.0-beta.7
+  - Added in bath house method of clearing
+  - Fixed a drain issue.. >_>
+  - You now get in game warning your house is too cold (also limited to before 10am and after 5:30pm)

   1.0-beta.6
   - Added in a more descriptive system that will give you different text for different reasons